DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/specifying-which-requests-are-handled-by-the-hook.md

 });
 ```

-This predicate takes the `request` parameter that provides the following properties.
+This predicate takes the `request` parameter that provides the following properties:

 Property | Type | Description
 -------- | ---- | --------------